 The second step in the application process is to apply to the Department of Nursing Graduate Nursing Program.
 This application must be downloaded from the Department of Nursing website under “Master of Science Nursing Program” – click on Graduate Nursing Application.
 The documents listed below must be submitted with the Graduate Nursing application.
 The completed packet must be submitted to the Department of Nursing by the application deadline (for fall admission).
 Candidates must submit official academic transcripts from each institution attended.

-Application Submission Date: Currently Closed
+Application Submission Date: (NED Only) TBA!!

 Please understand that admission to the Graduate Nursing program tracks are highly selective.
 There are many more applicants than there is available space.
 While you may meet the criteria above, there may be more candidates that surpassed the criteria.